phpstan/phpstan/website/src/_posts/remembering-and-forgetting-returned-values.md

 }
 ```

+If the `impureFunction()` didn't have the `/** @phpstan-impure */` annotation, the value would be remembered for further calls.
+If you want to change this behaviour and don't want to assume functions returning a value are pure by default, set `rememberPossiblyImpureFunctionValues: false` in your configuration file (available in PHPStan 1.8.0).
+See [Config Reference](/config-reference#rememberpossiblyimpurefunctionvalues) for more details.

 If you call an impure method on an object that already has a remembered method value, it will be forgotten:

 ```php